-This does mean that if you do not already have such a cavity, you would need to consult a qualified electrician about fitting a mounting box into your wall.
-This is generally not a problem if you have a plasterboard wall, but may be more difficult if your walls are solid brick or lath and plaster.
-If the back plate of the light is particularly narrow, we also supply a mounting box 3031 with a special lid 3034, as an aid to installation.
+This means that if you do not already have such a cavity, need to consult a qualified electrician about fitting a mounting box into your wall.
+This is generally not a problem if you have plasterboard walls but may be more difficult if they are solid brick or lath and plaster.

 We supply a range of mounting boxes in different sizes for our switches and sockets but suggest that for wall lights you consider our Architrave Box (3031) and Reducer Lid (3034) as these offer the smallest and neatest solution for cavity installation.

 Alternatively, you can opt for a light with a raised back plate.

 Our raised back plates are a much deeper and more practical option if you are not too keen on going into your wall.
 They have the capacity to house the connector box and wires within the light fitting itself so eliminates the need to create a cavity within the wall.